-Effective public service means making time for customer service.
+Effective public service requires transparent decision-making, accountability to residents, and customer service.

 "...if you're serving the public, you have to answer to the public eventually.
 So being proactive about being at neighborhood council meetings, not when you want something or need something, but because you want to have a conversation, you want to be able to be visible to the neighborhood."